yu0bab/vxsacademy-course-s-/4 - more-on-variables.md

 different values, so we can't use a variable.
 Well actually, we *can* use a variable!
 We can do a bit of math to get the values we need.
 Before you continue reading, try making a variable for how far the arms are from the body, and use math to get it to work.
+(+ is addition, - is subtraction, * is multiplication, and / is division)

 So how do we do this?
 Well, the arms are to the left and right of the body, and the body has an X value of 200.
 We need an arm that is to the left of the body, and one to the right.
 Here's